The Transfer Performance of Economic Models: Beyond Exchangeability

 Our results so far assume that the distributions governing the different samples $S_d$ are themselves independent and identically distributed.
 This assumption is not always appropriate.
-For example, if the samples in the metadata are from experiments run at different locations, the iid assumption fails if there is selection bias over where experiments are run.\footnote{One way this selection bias can arise is if the observed sites were chosen based on characteristics which are correlated with effect sizes, as \citet{Allcott} found in the Opower energy conservation experiments.} We now relax this assumption to allow the distribution governing the training samples and the distribution governing the target sample to be drawn from different meta-distributions.
+For example, suppose variation in domains corresponds to variation over locations, and the samples in the metadata (but not the target sample) are from experiments run at locations chosen by experimenters.
+If there is selection bias over where experiments are run---for example, if the observed sites are chosen based on characteristics correlated with effect sizes (as \citet{Allcott} found in the Opower energy conservation experiments)---then it may be that the the target sample has fundamentally different properties from anything that is observed in the metadata.
+We thus now relax Assumption \ref{assp:IID} to allow the distribution governing the training samples and the distribution governing the target sample to be drawn from different meta-distributions.
 Specifically, suppose that the analyst's metadata consists of samples $S_1, \dots, S_n \sim_{iid} \mu$ as in our main model, but $S_{n+1}$ is independently drawn from some other density $\nu$.
 Let

 denote their likelihood ratio.
+We initially assume this likelihood ratio is known by the analyst (although $\nu$ and $\mu$ need not be), and subsequently consider weakenings of this assumption.
 As before, $e_{\bT,n+1}$ is the transfer error when training on $r$ samples drawn uniformly at random from $\{S_1,\dots,S_n\}$, and testing on $S_{n+1}$.

+The following subsections consider successively weaker assumptions about what the analyst knows about the likelihood ratio $\omega$.
+Sections \ref{sec:KnowOmega} and \ref{sec:BoundOmega} respectively generalize our previous results when the analyst either knows $\omega$ or can bound it.
+Section \ref{sec:PartialOrder} provides two ways of comparing the generalizability of models in environments where the analyst knows nothing about $\omega$.